 When I was a kid I was obsessed with the book series All-of-a-Kind Family book series.
-Now I barely remember any of the stories but I remember some and especially remember the chapter where the clever mama (IMO) used tea to dye a dress so her daughter could attend a dance.
+As an adult, I especially remember the chapter where the clever mama used tea to dye a dress so her daughter could attend a dance.
 I thought that was genius.

 I was only eight years old or so when I first read it and I used to steal cloths from my grandma’s cupboard and try to dye them in tea.
 I never got the best results.
 However, from then on I was fascinated that you could theoretically do this, just dye items with stuff from the cupboard.